Joey Barton: Return to Queens Park Rangers

-Burnley
+Burnley and Rangers

 On 27 August 2015, Barton joined Championship club Burnley on a one-year contract.
 He was named in the Championship PFA Team of the Year for the 2015–16 season.

-Rangers

 On 24 May 2016, Barton joined Scottish Premiership club Rangers on a two-year contract.
 He made his first appearance for the club as a substitute in Rangers' 2–0 victory over Annan Athletic in the Scottish League Cup on 19 July.
 In September 2016, Barton was suspended by Rangers for three weeks following a training ground argument with Andy Halliday.
 On 10 November 2016, Barton had his contract at Rangers terminated with immediate effect.

-Return to Burnley

 On 2 January 2017, despite the threat of an FA ban, Barton re-joined Burnley; he made his second debut for the club in a goalless draw with Sunderland in the FA Cup third round.
 Barton made his league return on 14 January, coming on as a substitute in the 73rd minute and scoring the only goal in a 1–0 win over Southampton five minutes later.
 On 26 April Barton was banned from football for 18 months after admitting a Football Association charge in relation to betting.

 Barton was released by Burnley on 23 May 2017.

 On 27 July 2017, Barton had his ban reduced by almost five months on appeal.

 International career

-Barton represented the England under-21 team and was part of the squad for their 2004 UEFA European Under-21 Championship qualifiers against Macedonia and Portugal, scoring once against Portugal.
+Barton represented the England under-21 team and was part of the squad for their 2004 Uefa European Under-21 Championship qualifiers against Macedonia and Portugal, scoring once against Portugal.

 Following impressive form at club level, Barton received his first call-up to the full England squad on 2 February 2007 for a friendly match against Spain, despite his recent criticism of certain members of the England squad for releasing autobiographies after an unimpressive 2006 FIFA World Cup.
 He had suggested such players had "cashed in" on the national team's lack of success.

 Barton later received support over his comments and Steven Gerrard, one of the players whom Barton had criticised, praised him for his honesty.
 However, Frank Lampard, who had also released an autobiography following the tournament, publicly stated his disapproval.
 Barton made his international debut on 7 February 2007, replacing Lampard in the 78th minute of the 1–0 defeat to Spain at Old Trafford.